Updated: May 28

 Original Publication Date: January 17, 2020

 This article was originally published in RE Journals.
-To reach the article in its original format please click here.

 From frigid temperatures and piles of snow to burst pipes and icy sidewalks, danger can lurk around every corner of a Chicago apartment property during winter.
 But, with some advance planning and a focus on prevention, property managers can get through the winter season without incident.